coding-to-music/devto-clone-mongo-cloudinary/README.md

 # devto-clone-mongo-cloudinary

-# 🚀 A DEV.to clone using MERN stack and Cloudinary 🚀
+# 🚀 DEV.to clone using MERN stack and Cloudinary 🚀

 ## MERN Stack